erifre/configs/README.md

 ### Stream Setup Sinks
 Configure Pulseaudio with some virtual sinks.
 Makes it easier to select what programs audio that should be streamed in OBS Studio.

-### Atom Upgrade
-Upgrade Atom by downloading latest deb package.

-### Crouton Logout
-Script to logout from a crouton chroot.